100 grams of powdered sugar in spoons. Volume of a tablespoon in ml. A teaspoon of sugar: calorie content

 • width – 4 cm.

 How many tablespoons of sugar are in a glass?
-This question often arises when granulated sugar is indicated in grams or glasses in the recipe, but only spoons are at hand from measuring devices.
+This question often arises when granulated sugar is indicated in a recipe in grams or glasses, but only spoons are available as measuring devices.
 Table: how to convert the amount of sugar in grams to spoons:

 How many grams of sugar in a tablespoon

-• In 1 tablespoon 25 grams of sugar with a slide;
+• 1 tablespoon contains 25 heaped grams of sugar;

-How many grams of sugar in a teaspoon with a slide and without a slide
+How many grams of sugar are in a heaped and unheaped teaspoon?

-• In 1 teaspoon 7 grams of sugar with a slide;
+• 1 teaspoon contains 7 heaped grams of sugar;

-• In 1 teaspoon 5 grams of sugar without a slide.
+• 1 teaspoon contains 5 grams of sugar without a slide.

-• In 1 dessert spoon 15 grams of sugar with a slide;
+• 1 dessert spoon contains 15 heaped grams of sugar;

-• In 1 dessert spoon 10 grams of granulated sugar without a slide.
+• 1 dessert spoon contains 10 grams of granulated sugar without a slide.

-How to measure sugar without scales with a spoon: a table of large volumes
+How to measure sugar without a scale with a spoon: table of large volumes

 Weight of powdered sugar in 1 tablespoon and 1 teaspoon

-In addition to granulated sugar without a measuring spoon, it is easy to calculate the weight of powdered sugar and measure the product with an ordinary spoon.
-We give calculations of how many teaspoons or tablespoons will be needed to measure the desired mass of powdered sugar.
+In addition to granulated sugar, without a measuring spoon, it is easy to calculate the weight of powdered sugar and measure the product with an ordinary spoon.
+Here are calculations of how many teaspoons or tablespoons are needed to measure the required mass of powdered sugar.
 How many grams of powdered sugar in a teaspoon:

-• 1 teaspoon will fit 7 grams of powdered sugar without a slide;
+• 1 teaspoon will hold 7 grams of powdered sugar without a slide;

-• In 1 teaspoon fit 10 grams of powdered sugar with a slide.
+• 1 teaspoon holds 10 heaped grams of powdered sugar.

 One tablespoon of powdered sugar contains: